chinmaymk/aikit/docs/api/generated/functions/createOpenAI.md

 [`OpenAIOptions`](../interfaces/OpenAIOptions.md)

-The configuration and default generation options for the OpenAI API.
+The configuration and default generation options for the OpenAI Chat Completions API.

 ## Returns